torus-tools/stack/README.md

 # Arjan Deploy

-Arjan deploy is a tool that helps you deploy static websites to the AWS cloud using Cloudformation.
+Arjan Deploy is a tool that helps you deploy static sites to the AWS cloud using Cloudformation.
 The tool is modular and can be used with the Arjan CLI, or programmatically in your own node.js project.
-Arjan Deploy gives you several different options to deploy your static sites in AWS and it also helps you import existing AWS projects, or individual resources into your websites project.
+Arjan Deploy gives you several different options to deploy your static sites in AWS.
+Also it helps you import existing AWS projects, or individual resources into your site project.

 ## Why not just use the AWS SDK for JS and CloudFormation directly?